-Her expertise in spans many geographic regions, ranging from the UK and US to Switzerland and Sweden.
-Her roles as expert, non-executive director, and professor give her a unique ability to synthesize critical emerging insights from research and best-practice around the world.
+Her expertise in spans many geographic regions, ranging from the UK and US to Switzerland and Scandinavia.
+Her roles as advisor, non-executive director, and professor give her a unique ability to synthesize critical emerging insights from research and best-practice around the world.

 Lucy holds a PhD and Habilitation from the University of St Gallen, Switzerland, and an MBA from Cass Business School/Ashridge in the UK.
 Past roles include Professor at the Institute for Media and Entertainment in New York, President of the European Media Management Association, Swiss Representative of EU COST Action 20 ‘The impact of the Internet on the Mass Media in Europe’ and Member of UK Government Taskforce ‘The Future and Development of Information Relationships’.